aws-samples/redshift-immersionday-labs/lab3/README.md

 ### All Together
 This last step will use the new distribution and sort keys, and the compression settings proposed by Redshift.

 4. Create the orders table using the recommended compression propositions, keeping DISTKEY to customer key and SORTKEY to order date.
-Copy the following statements to create the table in the database.
+Note: Encoding has not been added to the order date field as per the best practices because the order date is used as a sort key.
 ```
 CREATE TABLE orders_v2 (
   o_orderkey int8 NOT NULL PRIMARY KEY ENCODE ZSTD                 ,
-  o_custkey int8 NOT NULL DISTKEY REFERENCES customer_v3(c_custkey)
-ENCODE ZSTD								       ,
+  o_custkey int8 NOT NULL ENCODE ZSTD								               ,
   o_orderstatus char(1) NOT NULL ENCODE ZSTD                       ,
   o_totalprice numeric(12,2) NOT NULL ENCODE ZSTD                  ,
-  o_orderdate date NOT NULL SORTKEY ENCODE ZSTD                    ,
+  o_orderdate date NOT NULL                                        ,
   o_orderpriority char(15) NOT NULL ENCODE ZSTD                    ,
   o_clerk char(15) NOT NULL ENCODE ZSTD                            ,
   o_shippriority int4 NOT NULL ENCODE ZSTD                         ,
   o_comment varchar(79) NOT NULL ENCODE ZSTD
-);
+) DISTKEY (o_custkey) SORTKEY(o_orderdate);
 ```

 5. Import data and build statistics.